champgm/fauna-test/README.md

 ### Frontend
   * I'm not so great at making full pages that look sharp, so I stuck the two frontend Assumptions at the top of this README.
 I feel like that's a pretty valid assumption since functionality this small is likely to be embedded in some larger page and would probably need to be restyled to fit its look.
   * I tried to keep things as modular as possible without going overboard. `LineItemTable` could probably use its own file, but sticking it at the top of `OrderSummaryCard` seemed to make more sense at the time.
+  * I saved frontend unit tests for last, but I probably shouldn't have.
+I ran out of energy after struggling a little with deployment.
+You can see some examples of front end tests I've written in my [local-emailer](https://github.com/champgm/local-emailer/blob/React-Native/spec/Emailer.spec.tsx) project though.

 ### Deployment
   * Probably 80% of the API Gateway deployment resource is not needed.
 It's from a personal project where I stored the frontend in S3 and the backend API was in a Lambda; most of that is set up so CORS will work.
-It would take too much time to re-learn how it all works and pick out the unneeded stuff.
+For this project, it would take too much time to re-learn how it all works and pick out the unneeded stuff.
   * Getting react to work properly inside of a Lambda and locally for testing was a little weird, but surprisingly easy.

 ## Next Steps
+  * Finish front end unit tests
   * Figure out if there's a way to resolve references on the Fauna DB side instead of the client side, to reduce the number of queries made
   * Enhance models to match retrieval of data, do one of these:
     * add possibility that a field is actually a reference)